zhifez/report-and-block-x-twitter-spam-bots-chrome/README.md

-# xTwitter: Report & Block Spam Bots
+# X/Twitter Spam Bots Scanner

 Automate the process of scaning, reporting and blocking spam bots in X / Twitter's notifications page.